-HFW's London aviation team was appointed to represent the lead insurers in relation to the high profile Vauxhall helicopter crash in January 2013, in which two people were killed when an Agusta 109 on route from Redhill Aerodrome to Elstree struck a crane in central London.
+HFW's London aerospace team was appointed to represent the lead insurers in relation to the high profile Vauxhall helicopter crash in January 2013, in which two people were killed when an Agusta 109 on route from Redhill Aerodrome to Elstree struck a crane in central London.
 Our lawyers have also been involved in responding to enquiries in relation to the various investigations and seeking to settle claims.

 A combined team of commodities, corporate and competition lawyers worked on this high profile transaction, which brings together two highly regarded companies focused on the sourcing and supply of cocoa, coffee and sugar on a global basis.
 The deal received significant press coverage and our work was praised by the CFO of Ecom Agroindustrial Corp Ltd, Mark Dendle, who commented: "I have been involved in dozens of transactions during my career and this is one of the quickest I have seen to completion.
 I have been most impressed with the HFW team, whose combined team of commodities, corporate and competition lawyers has shown real commercial savvy and demonstrated impressive speed of action, responsiveness and intelligence in their approach to this deal.”